Esperion Therapeutics Inc.'s (ESPR) Stock: A Week-by-Week Analysis - News Heater

 Is It Worth Investing in Esperion Therapeutics Inc. (NASDAQ: ESPR) Right Now?

-, and the 36-month beta value for ESPR is at 0.78.
-Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for ESPR is 0.82.
+Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Sponsored

-The average price suggested by analysts for ESPR is $8.25, which is $5.33 above the current market price.
-The public float for ESPR is 112.81M, and currently, shorts hold a 16.17% of that float.
-The average trading volume for ESPR on January 03, 2024 was 4.41M shares.
+The average price recommended by analysts for Esperion Therapeutics Inc. (ESPR) is $8.19, which is $5.64 above the current market price.
+The public float for ESPR is 112.81M and currently, short sellers hold a 16.17% of that float.
+On January 08, 2024, ESPR’s average trading volume was 4.60M shares.

 ESPR) stock’s latest price update

-The stock price of Esperion Therapeutics Inc. (NASDAQ: ESPR) has plunged by -2.34 when compared to previous closing price of 2.99, but the company has seen a 23.73% gain in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-12-07 that Esperion Therapeutics (ESPR) reported earnings 30 days ago.
-What’s next for the stock?
+Esperion Therapeutics Inc. (NASDAQ: ESPR)’s stock price has gone rise by 10.63 in comparison to its previous close of 2.31, however, the company has experienced a -17.21% decrease in its stock price over the last five trading days.
+Zacks Investment Research reported 2024-01-04 that Daiichi Sankyo amends its existing collaboration with Esperion (ESPR), including the resolution of a commercial dispute over milestone payments.
+This amendment is valued at $125 million.

-During the last 5 trading sessions, ESPR rose by +23.73%, which changed the moving average for the period of 200-days by +60.44% in comparison to the 20-day moving average, which settled at $2.07.
-In addition, Esperion Therapeutics Inc. saw -2.34% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ESPR fell by -17.21%, which changed the moving average for the period of 200-days by +67.76% in comparison to the 20-day moving average, which settled at $2.20.
+In addition, Esperion Therapeutics Inc. saw -14.72% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading